lukecav/awesome-wp-speed-up/README.md

 * [Native Lazyload + Polyfill](https://wordpress.org/plugins/native-lazyload-polyfill/) - Adds native lazyloading to all images and iframes (embeds), also wraps them in <noscript> and adds a polyfill to make it work in all browsers.
 * [Native Lazyload](https://wordpress.org/plugins/native-lazyload/) - Lazy-loads media using the native browser feature.
 * [Flying Images](https://wordpress.org/plugins/nazy-load/) - High-performance Native Image Lazy Loading.
+* [Lazy Images Without Jetpack](https://wordpress.org/plugins/lazy-images-without-jetpack/) - Speed up your site and create a smoother viewing experience by loading images as visitors scroll down the screen, instead of all at once.
+Based on Lazy Images module, from Jetpack plugin.

 ## Reduce HTTP Requests on Load Plugins
 * [Heartbeat Control](https://wordpress.org/plugins/heartbeat-control/) - Allows you to easily manage the frequency of the WordPress heartbeat API with just a few dropdowns.